 Missouri policymakers continue to propose the elimination of Missouri’s individual income tax.
 But evidence from states without income taxes shows that these states are only low tax for the highest earners.
 Instead, they rely heavily on sales & excise taxes that hit low and middle-income folks hard while giving large tax breaks to the wealthy.

-Most Missourians pay the majority of their state and local taxes in sales & property taxes – not income taxes.
+Importantly, most Missourians pay the majority of their state and local taxes in sales & property taxes – not income taxes.

 States that do not levy an income tax are not low-tax for everyone.